sprakash57/Bookplorer/README.md

 # Bookplorer

-This project is bootstrapped with svelte(❤).
-Bookplorer is all about finding your favorite books, share them with your friends on social media or you can buy them.
-It is backed Google Books API.
+Bookplorer is all about finding your favorite books, share them with your friends on social media or you can find online store selling them.
+It is backed by Google Books API.
 You can explore books with the help of volume or Author name.
-Decorated with neumorphic style, this app comes with lean and clean UI.
+Made with Svelte and decorated with neumorphic design.

 ## Live Demo